modelEAU/python_template/README.md

 * run the command: `pip install -r requirements.txt` if you want to **use the project, but not contribute to it**.
 * run the command: `pip install -r requirements-dev.txt`if you want to **contribute to the project**.

+If you are a developer and want to check that the project runs as it should:

+At the root directory:

+* run the command : `pip install -U pytest`
+* run the command: `pytest`

 ## Usage

 Explain how to run the code.
 If the code is a library, how do you import it into your other projects?
 If the code is a script, what file should you run? with what command?
 What arguments?